Bang Bang (Green Day song)

 "Bang Bang" is a song by American rock band Green Day, released as the lead single from their twelfth studio album, Revolution Radio (2016), on August 11, 2016.
 Regarded as combining elements of the band's early punk rock days with themes from their politically motivated later albums, the song was inspired by the events of mass shootings in the United States and is written from the viewpoint of a mass shooter.

-The single's music video was released on September 13, 2016, showcasing a trio, with masks of the band members' faces, robbing a bank, and then attending a Green Day house party.
+The single's music video was released on September 13, 2016, showcasing a trio, with masks of the band members' faces, robbing a bank, and then attending a house party where the band is performing.
 The song received positive critical reception, peaking at number one on the US Mainstream Rock, Alternative Songs, Rock Airplay, Canada Rock, and the UK Rock charts, as well as multiple international charts.

 Background and composition

 Billie Joe Armstrong started testing and recording material in Otis, the studio he built in Oakland, California, in 2014.
 The first song he composed turned out to be "Bang Bang".
 Self-described as "the most aggressive single we've ever had", it is written from the point of view of a mass shooter.
 According to Armstrong, the song is about "the culture of mass shooting that happens in America mixed with narcissistic social media".
 Armstrong feels that because incidents of society's rage are now being recorded by everyone, people surveil themselves which he feels is "so twisted".

 The song is described by critics as reminiscent of Green Day's early melodic punk rock days of 39/Smooth (1990), Kerplunk!
 (1992), and Dookie (1994), with hints of American Idiot (2004) and 21st Century Breakdown (2009).
 "Bang Bang" is considered a combination of the "'90s Green Day sound and the 2000s Green Day lyrics".
 It was described as reflecting the state of confusion in today's world while one tries to figure out their position in the chaos.
 Armstrong has noted that this has been "a big theme through all of Green Day's history" – the state of "feeling lost".